peesock/cli-tutorial/README.md

 command  ^  |  |        |                 |
 arguments   ^  ^        ^                 ^
 ```
-where you're running the `cp` command and giving it 4 arguments, telling it to copy 2 photos to the `Pictures` directory. the `-v` flag is covered under the commands section.
+this is running the `cp` command and giving it 4 arguments, telling it to copy 2 photos to the `Pictures` directory. the `-v` flag is covered under the commands section.

-sometimes you need to download an executable script or binary file and run it directly. to do this, simply provide the path to the file.
+sometimes, you need to download an executable script or binary file and run it directly. to do this, simply provide the path to the file.
 ```
 $ scripts/foto-odserver -flags argument1 arg2
 ```
 the shell assumes you want a command by default, so if the `foto-odserver` file is in your current directory, you can't just run `foto-odserver`, instead you need `./foto-odserver` where the `.` represents the current directory. similarly, `..` means the previous dir. the `/` tells the shell that you're specifying the path to an actual file.

+if it says "bash: permission denied" or something, the file probably isn't marked as executable. see the Root and Permissions section (or just run `chmod +x foto-odserver`).

 ### Special Syntax
 the shell is a programming language. this means it has a lot of syntax with special meanings.